-Push the brass tack through the slit in the cake circle.
-Next, open the lid of the box and push the brass tack through the slit on the lid.
-Open the prongs of the brass tack to secure it in place.
+Push a brass fastener through the slit in the cake circle.
+Next, open the lid of the box and push the brass fastener through the slit in the lid.
+Open the prongs of the brass fastener to secure it in place.

 Close the lid of the box, and tape it shut.
 The spinning platform for your carousel is done!

 The next step involves a paper plate, but I wanted to say a quick word about the plate before we get started.
 You’ll definitely need a sturdy paper plate with a deep well and sides that slant upwards.
 The cheaper, flatter paper are simply too floppy, especially when you need to attach the carousel animals later.
 So think sturdy!
 That said, punch 4 holes in a paper plate.
 When punching your holes, keep them close to the edge of the plate like so: